News archives

 1. What very-high-resolution data are available in different mountain areas of the world and how can we help to increase their accessibility?

 2. What data sources (e.g. satellite-based vs. drone-based) and methods are most suitable to map small-scale patterns in vegetation cover from the treeline ecotone into the alpine zone?
-Additionally, in the absence of easily available fine-scale imagery, how can readily available coarser-scale data be used to learn more about the fine details of alpine vegetation patterns?

 3. How can treeline researchers collaborate to map vegetation in alpine treeline ecotones in different parts of the world?